gustafnk/static-web-shop-example/README.md

 This is an example of serving a (very) simple web shop with static files, while transcluding a shopping cart from another server.

+There's a [running demo](http://static-web-shop-example.netlify.com/) deployed.
+It might take a while to spin up some boxes.

 The source code for the shopping cart is located here: <https://github.com/gustafnk/static-web-shop-example-shopping-cart>

 Techniques used: